 A Company Voluntary Arrangement (CVA) is similar to an Individual Voluntary Arrangement (IVA) except it is for companies and not individuals.
-This procedure involves directors entering into an agreement with their creditors which lays out how the company debts are to be repaid and handled.
+The procedure involves directors entering into an agreement with their creditors that states how the company debts are to be repaid and handled.

-The creditors who usually receive a payment are trade creditors, HM Revenue & Customs and landlords otherwise collectively known as the unsecured creditors.
+The creditors who usually receive a payment are trade creditors, HM Revenue & Customs and landlords.
+They are otherwise collectively known as the unsecured creditors.

-Secured creditors are usually banks and finance companies and are not usually included in the CVA and are paid in accordance with usual business terms.
+Secured creditors are usually banks and finance companies.
+They are not usually included in the CVA and are paid in accordance with usual business terms.

-A company voluntary arrangement is usually for companies who have a sound business and are either experiencing cashflow difficulties or bad debts which they are struggling to recover.
-You, as a director, will make a proposal that is issued to creditors which will establish how much the company can afford to pay into an arrangement over a period of time.
+A CVA is usually for companies which are essentially sound but are either experiencing cashflow difficulties or have bad debts which they are struggling to recover.
+As a director, you will make a proposal to creditors which will establish how much the company can afford to pay over a period of time.

-Your company will then make all necessary payments to a designated client account that is supervised by the Insolvency Practitioner whose role it is to ensure that the payments are being received on time.
-Once a sufficient pot of funds has accumulated, it is then distributed to creditors.
+Your company will then make all necessary payments to a designated client account that is supervised by the insolvency practitioner, whose role is to ensure that the payments are being received on time.
+Once a sufficient pot of funds has accumulated, this is distributed to creditors.

 Unlike any other corporate insolvency processes, there is no investigation into either you the directors, or your business.

-If you want to discuss whether a CVA is an option for you, call Inquesta’s insolvency practitioners today on 0844 272 8380 or Live Chat with us now.
+If you want to discuss whether a CVA is an option for you, call Inquesta’s insolvency practitioners today on 0844 272 8380 or chat live with us now.
 Alternatively, you can complete our online enquiry form and one of our CVA insolvency practitioners will be in touch promptly.